Energised/pog.quest/README.md

 This is more of a playground to mess around with some ideas.
 Current tasks listed below:

-## Tasks

-- Find more sites to add to SoupFactory
-- Pull out headline and tagline info for wpost
-- See about requesting fonts directly from fonts.google.com
-- Look at overlaying one image onto another in PIL

 ## Learning Javascript

 ### Chapter 2: JS Development Tools